robert/robert.github.com/_posts/2100-01-01-pfab-clean-code.md

 ---
 layout: post
-title: "PFAB #13 - A point of disagreement with Clean Code"
+title: "PFAB #13 - When code is too clever to be clean
 tags:
   - Programming Projects for Advanced Beginners
   - PFAB
 og_image: https://robertheaton.com/images/pfab-cover.png
 redirect_from:
   - /pfab13
-published: false
 ---
 > This post is part of my "Programming Feedback for Advanced Beginners" series, which helps you make the leap from cobbling programs together to writing elegant, thoughtful code.
 [Subscribe now][subscribe] to receive PFAB in your inbox, every fortnight, entirely free.

-I just finished reading Robert Martin's *Clean Code*, one of the better-selling books about programming of all time.
+I just finished reading Robert Martin's *Clean Code*, one of the better-selling programming books of all time.
 I agreed with the vast majority of its recommendations, but that's not interesting.
 If you want to hear about the parts that I agreed with then you might as well just read it yourself.
 In this post I'm going to quibble with both its overall tone and some of its specific recommendations.

 I wished that Martin had talked more about why and when it can be correct to compromise on code cleanliness.
 It's one thing to know how to write good code given plenty of time and clear requirements.
 It's another to know what to do when the clock is ticking and you have no idea what tomorrow will bring.
 You should never call your variables `x` and `asdf` instead of `preTaxSubTotal` and `authorName` in order to save a few milliseconds of typing, but it can sometimes be right to skip over whole libraries of best practices in the name of speed or simplicity.
 Martin often feels like a clean dogmatist, fond of hifalutin words like "craftsmanship".
 But sometimes being a craftsman or an artisan or any other word that makes being a salaried employee sound cooler requires making tradeoffs.